tysmidy/Payroll-Portfolio-Project/readme.md

 9/23 - 9/27
     Added logic for taxes and reactored to where both could be displayed in the front end may need to go update a "Pay table" in the DB for future to go store gross calculation, and stuff for net

+9/27 - 10/3

+Started work on timecards, created layout of UI and made the first data model

+10/3

+Settled on a model, got that and crud logic built out for it.
+Next steps, get helper and then controller in place for timecards